harness/developer-hub/docs/platform/triggers/triggers-reference.md

 :::note

-The Issue Comment Github trigger does not support <+trigger.branch> expression
+The Issue Comment event trigger for Github does not support the `<+trigger.branch>` expression.

 :::